dss-extensions/dss_sharp/README.md

 - [DSS C-API library](http://github.com/dss-extensions/dss_capi/): the base library that exposes a modified version of EPRI's OpenDSS through a more traditional C interface, built with the open-source Free Pascal compiler instead of Delphi.
 As of 2022, this base library includes several extensive changes, while retaining very good compatibility.
 - [dss.hpp](https://dss-extensions.org/dss_capi/): header-only library for C++, hosted within DSS C-API (`include/` directory).
 Allows using DSS C-API more comfortably from C++, abstract memory management and low-level details such as API conventions of the DSS C-API library.
 - [DSS-Python](http://github.com/dss-extensions/dss_python/) is a multi-platform Python module (Windows, Linux, macOS) very compatible with the original COM DLL.
 See also [OpenDSSDirect.py](http://github.com/dss-extensions/OpenDSSDirect.py/) if you don't need COM compatibility, or just would like to check its extra functionalities (you can mix DSS-Python and OpenDSSDirect.py).
-DSS-Python includes preliminary plotting capabilites.
+DSS-Python includes preliminary plotting capabilities.
 [`opendssdirect.utils`](https://dss-extensions.org/OpenDSSDirect.py/opendssdirect.html#module-opendssdirect.utils) to generate some DataFrames.
 - [OpenDSSDirect.jl](http://github.com/dss-extensions/OpenDSSDirect.jl/): a Julia module, created by Tom Short (@tshort), recently migrated with the help of Dheepak Krishnamurthy (@kdheepak) to DSS C-API instead of the DDLL.
 - [DSS_MATLAB](http://github.com/dss-extensions/dss_matlab/): presents multi-platform integration (Windows, Linux, macOS) with DSS C-API and is also very compatible with the COM classes.